 The below italicized is a commentary on an important study pertaining to urine as a tomato plant fertilizer.

 What an individual consumes, an individual urinates.
-When we change our paradigm of thinking we'll get out of the box that constrains on to believe we need centralized industrial models to grow our food.
+When we change our thinking we'll get out of the box that constrains on to believe we need centralized industrial agriculture to feed our planet.

 A tomato plant grown with sufficient levels of sodium has a flavor that's not to be found from one without.